Repeatable Generation

 An integral part of ensuring the reliability of tests is the ability to reproduce failed test cases.
 When using ObjectoExtension, Objecto enhances this capability by automatically logging the seed used in a test if that test fails.
 This feature is especially useful in scenarios where randomness is controlled by seeds, as it allows developers to exactly replicate the conditions under which the test failed.

-When a test fails, Objecto reports the seed into the console.
 This makes it straightforward for developers to debug the test by rerunning it with the same seed, ensuring the same random generation sequence is used.
-The logging is done as follows:

 This log statement provides clear and immediate feedback on the seed value associated with the failed test, identified by the test method's name.
 By offering this level of transparency, Objecto significantly aids in the debugging process, allowing developers to focus on resolving the issues rather than spending time trying to reproduce the test failure conditions.